The OHA Mission Statement

 Amanda Pilot Membership Chair

-Gordon Chinnick Director
+Gordon Chinnick Treasurer

 Raised outside Chatham on farm growing cashcrop and livestock.
 Studied System Design Engineering at Waterloo.
 Did software development for 25 years in automotive, medical and technology development industries.
 Cash crop farmer and beekeeping in Chatham Kent in recent years.